 Step 2: Be honest about why they didn’t work out.

 Drill down and get super specific here.
 Explain to yourself why things didn’t pan out exactly as you’d hoped.
 The reason I didn’t pay off all of my debt this year was that my focus changed.
 I realized that for the last two years I had forgotten about self-care and had been all about making career moves.

 I decided to make a few changes after a death in the family.

 It became my mission to be more present in the moment through traveling and having more fun.
-I didn’t go into more debt for the cause, but I did funnel more money into other areas besides debt.
+I didn’t go into more debt for this new cause, but I did funnel more money into other areas besides debt.